rll307/DataAppliedLinguistics1/Module_2/01_Gutenberg.md

 A couple of things must be observed regarding this `M.1`:

-1. There is a lot of empty lines and double spaces
+1. There are a lot of empty lines and double spaces
 2. There is a lot of extra information at `M.1`'s the begging and the end
 3. There is some variation on caps (capital and not capital)